ammaciel/ocpusits/README.md

 </tr>
 </table>

 With a webhook, every push to Github will be mirrored onto the OpenCPU server.
-Access: http://ammaciel.ocpu.io/ocpusits/www
+You can access the app on http://ammaciel.ocpu.io/ocpusits/www

 ## Prerequisites to install in R: